 - Lab products, scientific instruments, or medical devices

-- Machine parts, electronic parts, and similar items
+- Machine parts, electronic parts, blueprint templates and similar items

 - Ground support equipment for airports